Policy Number: 189

 B. Faculty Positions

-The specific procedures that are to be applied in making recommendations for faculty appointments may vary within the university depending on the school involved.
+The specific procedures that are to be applied in making recommendations for faculty appointments may vary within the university depending on the school involved and, where appropriate, shall include qualifications for faculty members assigned to teach graduate courses, supervise graduate programs, and advise graduate students.
+See HOOP 212, Graduate Education.
 A preliminary consultation with the appropriate dean will clarify questions of procedural detail.

-Procedures for initial salaried appointments vary depending on the tenure status of the candidate's proposed position: nontenured track; tenure track; or with tenure.
+Procedures for initial salaried appointments vary depending on the tenure status of the candidate's proposed position: non-tenure track; tenure track; or with tenure.
 The procedures described below apply to all three categories.

-To initiate a recommendation for a salaried faculty appointment, a department chair/equivalent should submit to his or her dean the following:
+To initiate a recommendation for a salaried faculty appointment, a department chair/equivalent must follow the process outlined on the Faculty Recruiting webpage (http://www.uth.edu/hr/resources/hiring-and-recruiting-resources/faculty-recruiting.htm).

-Appointments of faculty to tenure-track positions (Associate Professor or Professor) and of faculty with tenure must be sent to the school's Appointment, Promotion, and Tenure Committee for its review and recommendation to the Dean.
-After approval, the Dean will send appointments with tenure to the university Appointment, Promotion, and Tenure Committee for its review and recommendation to the President.
+Appointments of faculty to tenure-track positions at the rank of associate professor or professor and of faculty with tenure must be sent to the school's Appointment, Promotion, and Tenure Committee for its review and recommendation to the Dean.
+After receipt of the committee’s recommendation, the Dean will make his or her recommendation to the university Appointment, Promotion, and Tenure Committee for its review and recommendation to the President.
 See HOOP Policy 44 Faculty Reappointment and Nonreappointment.

 2. Joint Appointments